Quelich/sportelite/README.md

 ## Contact
-If you want to see the software of this application please contact [me](emre1kilic@outlook.com)
+If you want to see the software of this application please contact this email [emre1kilic@outlook.com]()